DisableGraphics/Korai/README.md

 - This file is where Korai saves the last chapter the user was reading.
 Its path can be changed using the `korai -f /path/to/save_file.conf` command
 4. Hey, there's no Windows version!
 - WebKitGtk doesn't support Windows and so does Korai
+5. Why did you name the releases after heavy metal/hard rock songs?
+- Why not